silnrsi/font-akatab/documentation_tirra/source/index.md

 Thank you for your interest in the Tirra fonts.
 This project is intended to provide a free and open font family for current languages and writing systems that use the Tifinagh script.
 It supports all of the Unicode characters for this script.
 It also includes a set of ligatures involving the Labialization Mark.

 This documentation is a set of HTML pages that can be viewed in any modern web browser.
 PDF versions of these pages are also provided.
-This content, plus download links and a contact form, are available from the [Akatab web page](https://software.sil.org/akatab/).
+This content, plus download links and a contact form, are available from the [Tirra web page](https://software.sil.org/tirra/).

 - [About](about.md) — Information about this project and SIL Global
 - [Resources](resources.md) — Help with installation and use